 Requires knowledge of POST and PUT call syntax, but includes options and automation that are not part of the guided setup.
 Choose this method if you want to configure many integrations at once.

 Connect to AWS using Splunk Terraform

-Can be used if you already manage your infrastructure as code by deploying through Terraform.
+Use this connection method if you already manage your infrastructure as code by deploying through Terraform.

-Splunk is not responsible for data availability, and it can take up to several minutes (or longer, depending on your configuration) from the time you connect until you start seeing valid data from your account.
+Splunk is not responsible for data availability, and it can take up to several minutes (or longer, depending on your configuration) from the time you connect until you start seeing valid data from your account.”

 See Leverage data from integration with AWS for an overview of what you can do after you connect Observability Cloud to AWS.